-These Walnut Raisin Rolls were inspired by two bread rolls that I’ve tasted – one from Prime 112 in Miami and one from Starbucks 🙂 Both are moist, soft and dotted with chopped walnuts and black raisins.
-However, both also included grains, gluten and cane sugar.
+These Walnut Raisin Rolls were inspired by two different bread rolls, one from Prime 112 in Miami and one from Starbucks.
+Both are soft, moist, and dotted with chopped walnuts and black raisins.
+However, both also included grains, gluten, and cane sugar.

-- Preheat the oven to 350 degrees F. Line a baking sheet with parchment paper and lightly grease with coconut oil.
+Preheat the oven to 350°F. Line a baking sheet with parchment paper and lightly grease the paper with coconut oil.
+Set aside

-- Add the dry ingredients to the wet ones and mix until fully incorporated.
-Mix in the walnuts and raisins.
+Add the dry ingredients to the wet and mix until fully incorporated.
+Stir in the walnuts and raisins.

-- Form golf ball sized rounds of dough and flatten slightly as you place on the prepared baking sheet.
-Bake for 15-18 minutes, until cooked through and lightly golden on the bottom.
-Enjoy!
+Use your hands to form golf ball–size rounds of dough and flatten them slightly as you place them on the prepared baking sheet.
+Bake for 15–18 minutes, until cooked through and lightly golden on the bottom.